mushahin/ClipboardStealer/README.md

 Clipboard can contain everything from passwords to possible critical data.
 This tool is quite simple, light, and it does only one thing (so far) that is stealing whatever a compromised machine has on clipboard. it can be used post exploitation for Windows,macOS, or Linux machines
-It periodically captures the contents of the clipboard, encodes the data into a DNS payload, and sends it as a DNS query -type A- to your C2 server.
+It periodically captures the contents of the clipboard, encodes the data into a DNS payload, and sends hidden in a DNS query -type A- to your C2 server.

 ## Prerequisites